sleepjie/Valanar/Valanar Superdocument.md

 - **2500+BR** - *The Great Exodus*
 	The Gods lead the higher races from the mythological land known as Morrowsea to the shores of Valanar.
 - **1903BR** - *The Primordial Sacrifice*
-	The Primordial Dragons are wiped out as the material plane is assaulted by the Greater Fiends.
-Their
+	The Primordial Dragons are wiped out as the material plane is assaulted by Greater Fiends, sacrificing themselves for the good of Valanar.
-- **1900BR** - *The Desolation of Malyria*
+- **~1900BR** - *The Desolation of Malyria*
 	The nation of Malyria is obliterated as a magical cataclysm sunders the land and permanently taints the neighbouring region of Nazkuga.
 - **1888BR** - *The First Black Empire*
 	Francis the Black is coronated as the new ruler of Doyverd and the kingdom begins its aggressive expansion into imperialism as new territories are conquered in rapid succession all across Dol-Calandria.
 This would come to be known as the first 'Black Empire'.